 If you need to submit a statutory declaration for rural and remote entry to courses at Flinders University or the University of Adelaide, a specific timeframe applies for submitting supporting documentation.
 Check the course entry details when submitting your application.

 If you are currently studying or have recently completed a course and are awaiting supporting documentation, submit it as soon as it is available to you.

 Any delay in submitting your documents may affect the outcome of your application.

 You can apply for a STAT sitting as part of your undergraduate application.
 The online instructions will step you through the process.
-If you have already applied but didn’t book a STAT sitting, contact SATAC for assistance.
+If you have already applied but didn’t book a STAT sitting, contact SATAC for help.

-Some courses may choose to make early offers, but only to those applicants whose assessment is complete and who are not awaiting the results of current year studies.
+Some courses may choose to make early offers.
+Early offers are only made to applicants whose assessment is complete and who are not awaiting the results of current year studies.

 Check the key dates page for more information.

 SATAC will generally not notify you in the event that you do not receive an offer.

 If you do not receive an offer in an advertised offer round you should seek advice from the institution offering the course.
 You might be able to change your preferences in time for a future offer round, or find out how to improve your chances in a future application.